Niki (Greek political party): Party structure

+The internal structure of NIKI underwent a significant institutional transformation between its founding and its entry into Parliament, in order to comply with the constitutional requirements for the democratic functioning of political parties (Article 29 of the Constitution).

+2019 charter

-The party is managed by two bodies.
-According to the statute, the main body is the Vouleftirion (Βουλευτήριον), a seven-member group that ensures the party runs smoothly in line with its statutory principles.
-Members of the Vouleftirion are independent of other organs, do not officially represent the party, cannot stand as candidates in any elections, and are unpaid.
-It is often seen as a conclave of a select few who are unaccountable to anyone, as the identities of the Vouleftirion members are unknown, unlike the Omaikhmia, whose members are known.
-This lack of transparency was highlighted during the June 2023 elections when the Vouleftirion replaced candidates chosen by voters in the May elections with others of its own choosing.
+The party was initially managed by two bodies.
+According to the 2019 statute, the main body was the Vouleftirion (Βουλευτήριον), a seven-member group ensuring that the party runs smoothly in line with its statutory principles.
+Voulefthrion's first five memberswere appointed by the "Founding Plenary Assembly" (which was not mentioned in the charter), while the remaining two were selected by the body’s existing members themselves; the body also had the authority to autonomously determine its own succession.
+Members of the Vouleftirion were independent of other organs, did not publicly represent the party, couldn't stand as candidates in any elections, and were unpaid.
+It was often seen as a conclave of a select few who are unaccountable to anyone, as the identities of the Vouleftirion members were not disclosed to the public, unlike the Omaikhmia, whose members were known.
+This lack of transparency was highlighted during the June 2023 elections when the Vouleftirion arbitrarily replaced candidates chosen by voters in the May elections with others of its own choosing.

-The second body is the Omaikhmia or Homaichmía (Ομαιχμία or ὁμοαιχμία), a 28-member group that publicly represents the party's views and positions.
-The President of the party acts as the spokesperson for the Omaikhmia.
-Members are vetted for their integrity, honesty, patriotism, and religiosity before being appointed.
+The second body was the Omaikhmia or Homaichmía (Ομαιχμία or ὁμοαιχμία), a 28-member group that publicly represents the party's views and positions.
+The President of the party acted as the spokesperson for the Omaikhmia.
+Members were vetted by the Voulefthirion for their integrity, honesty, patriotism, and religiosity, based on criteria that prioritized “lived Orthodox faith” over educational qualifications, which were explicitly characterized as “of minor importance" in the charter.

+2024 charter

+In the revised 2024 Party Charter, which was adopted by the first party Congress, the party’s structure was radically altered to more closely resemble the conventional model of parties.
+The Omaikhmia was completely abolished, and formal collective bodies were established, such as the Congress, the Ethics Committee, and the Financial Audit Committee.
+The Vouleftirion was expanded to 15 members, and its composition was now defined as public and elected by the movement’s regular Congress through a plenary vote (requiring an absolute majority of 50% + 1 of the delegates).
+Finally, the organization took on a more technocratic character, with members of the Council assuming specific administrative areas of responsibility (Sectors), while the Thematic Groups, responsible for policy development, were expanded to cover all areas of public administration and the economy.